john-zhang-dev/devops-interview/README.md

 ## Interview Tasks

 The following tasks should be completed as a take-home assignment.
+Allocate 30-60 minutes to complete the task.
 You will have access to this codebase the day before your interview to implement CI/CD workflows using GitHub Actions.
+Feel free to fork this repo generate a CI/CD in your forks GitHub actions, alternatively you could use tools like [excalidraw](https://excalidraw.com/) to generate diagrams, write the yaml files, or use pseudo code.

 ### Task 1: Continuous Integration (CI) Workflow